Solana-ZH/a2a-x402/python/examples/adk-demo/SOLANA_PAYMENTS.md

 ### 5. Fund Client with USDC

-The client needs USDC to make payments:
+The client address needs USDC to make payments:

 ```bash
 # Use Circle's devnet USDC faucet